 - User Access Tokens

-- SAML Single Sign On (Only if your company uses Single Sign On, ie OKTA, OneLogin, etc.)
+- SAML Single Sign On (ONLY if your company uses Single Sign On, ie OKTA, OneLogin, etc. - If you enable SSO and do not actually use SSO, users will NOT be able to login to NetSuite until you remove it).

 - Documents and Files (if users will be attaching files)